This white chocolate bark is one of those “looks super fancy, but took me 5 minutes to make” kinda recipes.

 Alternatively, you can do this in the microwave by placing your chocolate in a microwave safe bowl.
 Microwave for 30 seconds at a time, then remove the bowl, stir the ingredients, and pop it back in until your chocolate has melted completely. (for more details, check out this guide to melting chocolate)

-Prepare a baking sheet with parchment paper (this will make it significantly easier to pop your white chocolate bark out of the pan).
+Prepare a baking sheet with parchment paper (this will make it significantly easier to pop your bark out of the pan).

-Then, either stir your white chocolate bark add ins together with your melted chocolate and pour into the prepared baking sheet, or pour a base of white chocolate and sprinkle your add ins on top — this part is up to you and the white chocolate bark look you’re going for.
+Then, either stir your bark add ins together with your melted chocolate and pour into the prepared baking sheet, or pour a base of white chocolate and sprinkle your add ins on top — this part is up to you and the bark look you’re going for.

 White Chocolate Bark Ingredients